zeegin/OpenSubsystemsLibrary/docs/en/ComplianceOfCertifiedProgram.md

 2.1.3.
 We don't use `standard 1C configuration` term.

 2.1.4.
-Library supported works in every SDBL and OS that oficcialy suported by 1C:Enterprise platform.
+Library supported works in every SDBL and OS that officially supported by 1C:Enterprise platform.

 2.1.5.
 We have no plans to support thick-client (ordinary and managed application) and external COM-connection.
 This is a deliberate limitation.